lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 #### Definition

-The `variation-orthography` class is meant to separate variant instances, where there is no actual variation in the substance of the word or phrase in question, but simply an orthographic difference.
+The `variation-orthography` class is meant to identify a class of variant instances where there is no actual variation in the substance of the word or phrase in question but simply an orthographic difference.

 #### Rules